juucustodio/xamarin-docs.pt-br/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT7001" />

-### <a name="mt7001-could-not-resolve-host-ips-for-wifi-debugger-settings"></a>MT7001: Não foi possível resolver a IPs de host para as configurações do depurador de Wi-Fi.
+### <a name="mt7001-could-not-resolve-host-ips-for-wifi-debugger-settings"></a>MT7001: Não foi possível resolver o host IPs para as configurações do depurador de Wi-Fi.

 *Tarefa do MSBuild: DetectDebugNetworkConfigurationTaskBase*